Meinhard von Gerkan: Early life and education

 In 1939, at the age of four, he moved with his family to Poznań when they were forced to emigrate from Latvia.
 His father was a soldier during World War II, and died on the Eastern Front in 1942.
 Von Gerkan and his mother left Poznań to settle in Lower Saxony in 1945.
 His mother died shortly afterward, and as an orphan, von Gerkan stayed with a number of foster families before settling with a pastor's family in Hamburg in 1949.

 Von Gerkan attended various schools while growing up, including a Waldorf school in Hamburg from which he failed to graduate.
 He eventually graduated with an Abitur from a night school in 1955.
-Von Gerkan began his university studies in Hamburg, with a focus on law and physics, before transferring to the Technical University of Berlin in 1956 to study architecture.
+Von Gerkan began his university studies in Hamburg, focusing on law and physics, before transferring to Technische Universität Berlin in 1956 to study architecture.
 He met his future business partner Volkwin Marg in Berlin.
 Von Gerkan switched universities again in 1960, transferring to the Technical University of Braunschweig, which he graduated from in 1964.